johan--/claude-code-tips/system-prompt/README.md

 ## Variable Mappings (v2.0.55)

-These change with each minified build:
+These change with each minified build.
+When updating, search the CLI bundle for readable strings (e.g., `"Bash"`) to find new variable names.

 | Minified | Actual |
 |----------|--------|